Prepaid mobile plans are a great way to save money on voice and SMS and that's true for data too.

 H2O's $10/90 day PayGo

 US Mobile's tiered plans stating at $4 for 100 MB

 Tracfone's Android phones or BYOP.

 Selectel's Yearly Plan with Flex Card

-Hotspot and Tethering: If you want to share your mobile data with a laptop, tablet or other devices, the following operators officially allow tethering and using your phone as a WiFi hotspot at no extra cost: AT&T GoPhone ($45 and $60 plans only), Boost Mobile, GoSmart, MetroPCS, T-Mobile Prepaid, Verizon Prepaid ($45 and $60 plans only) and Ting.
-Cricket Wirless charges $10/month extra for hotspot usage.
+Hotspot and Tethering: If you want to share your mobile data with a laptop, tablet or other devices, the following operators officially allow tethering and using your phone as a WiFi hotspot at no extra cost: AT&T GoPhone ($45 and $60 plans only), Boost Mobile, GoSmart, MetroPCS, T-Mobile Prepaid, Verizon Prepaid ($45 and $60 plans only), US Mobile and Ting.
+Cricket Wireless charges $10/month extra for hotspot usage.